 Our goal is to involve you in all decision making and keep you abreast of key milestones throughout the project, without bogging you down with the finer details.
 We utilize two web based platforms that help keep you informed of what is going on and your project on track.

-We use a tool called Honeybook for email communication and contract management.
-This enables us to keep emails and contracts in one centralized location.
+We use a tool called Honeybook for contract management.
+This enables us to keep contracts in one centralized location.
 Your initial contract will come through this system for your signature and approval.

-We use a project management system to manage your design project.
+We use a software called Ivy for purchase approvals, ordering and billing/payments.
 You can access your Ivy Client Dashboard via a link that we will email to you.